Paul Argney

 Paul Antoine Robin Stanislas Argney (born 23 May 2006) is a French professional footballer who plays as a goalkeeper for club Le Havre.

 Club career

 Born in Granville, Manche, Argney is a youth product of AS Jullouville Sartilly, US Avranches and Le Havre.

-Argney started playing with Le Havre reserve on the summer 2023, making his senior debut in a 3–1 Championnat National 3 win over AS Villers-Houlgate on 26 August 2023.
+Argney joined Le Havre's reserve team in summer 2023, making his senior debut in a 3–1 Championnat National 3 win over AS Villers-Houlgate on 26 August 2023.

-On 3 February 2025, Argney joined Francs Borains in Belgian second-tier Challenger Pro League on loan until the end of the season.
+On 3 February 2025, Argney joined Belgian club Francs Borains in the Challenger Pro League on loan until the end of the season.

 International career

-Argney is a youth international for France, having played for the under-16 and under-17.
+Argney is a youth international for France, having played for the under-16s and under-17s.

-With France U17 he was a standout in both the 2023 European Championship and the following World Cup, where his team twice reached the final, earning the golden glove award in the latter.
+With France U17s he was a standout in both the 2023 European Championship and the following World Cup, where his team twice reached the final, earning the golden glove award in the latter.